aphchrisc/aph-purchasing/project.md

     *   Push your feature branch to the remote repository: `git push origin feature/SPR-XXX-MyTaskName`.
     *   Go to the Git repository interface (e.g., GitHub) and create a Pull Request (PR) to merge your branch into the `develop` branch (or `main`).
 Your changes will be reviewed before merging.

 ---

-This revised Section 4 and 5 now explicitly guides the developer through creating a new repository and populating it correctly from the existing Dev environment resources.

----